sacstrom/tfc-terraform-eks/k8s-examples/vs-studio/README.md

     kubectl describe -n vs dbinstance studio-postgres

-Modify the `2-bucket.yml` by replacing `"mb-eks-vs-studio"` with your own S3 bucket name and apply the field export of bucket name into the `studio-s3-bucket` config map:
+Modify the `2-bucket.yml` by replacing `"mvp-dev-vs-studio"` with your own S3 bucket name and apply the field export of bucket name into the `studio-s3-bucket` config map:

     kubectl apply -f 2-bucket.yml